espressif/developer-portal/content/blog/build-embedded-swift-application-for-esp32c6/index.md

 ## What is Embedded Swift?

-Embedded Swift is a specialized compilation mode of Swift designed to produce small, freestanding binaries suitable for embedded systems and bare-metal programming.
+Embedded Swift is an **experimental** specialized compilation mode of Swift designed to produce small, freestanding binaries suitable for embedded systems and bare-metal programming.
 It strips down unnecessary features and focuses on essential functionality to generate minimal and efficient code.
 Key goals include eliminating the large code size associated with the full Swift runtime, simplifying the generated code, and allowing effective dead-code stripping.

 Embedded Swift is not a complete SDK or HAL; rather, it provides the tools to compile Swift code into object files that can be integrated with existing embedded development workflows.
 It supports environments with and without a dynamic heap and aims to remain a subset of Swift, ensuring code compatibility with regular Swift projects.